 Unlike paper notes, you can’t just increase the supply of gold by printing more.
 Gold’s scarcity reinforces its value.

-No other tradeable metal has ever provided the same effectiveness when hedging against the market uncertainty.
+No other tradeable metal has ever provided the same effectiveness when hedging against market uncertainty.

-Diversification is one of the most important principles of investing.
+Diversification is one of the most important principles of investing, and yet it is also the most misunderstood.

 It’s a strategy that helps minimise risk and maximise returns by spreading your investments across different types of asset classes.